mvdh7/PyCO2SYS/README.md

 results = pyco2.sys(par1, par2, par1_type, par2_type, **kwargs)
 ```

 Each field in the `results` corresponds to a column in the original MATLAB output `DATA` or to a new output that is only available from PyCO2SYS.
-The keys to the dict come from the original MATLAB output `HEADERS`.
+The keys to the dict are described in the [online documentation](https://pyco2sys.readthedocs.io/en/latest/co2sys_nd/#results).
 Inputs should be provided as scalars or NumPy arrays in any mutually broadcastable combination.
 A large number of optional `kwargs` can also be provided to specify everything beyond the carbonate system parameters - [read the docs!](https://pyco2sys.readthedocs.io/en/latest/co2sys_nd/).

 There's also an alternative interface that is very similar to that of CO2SYS for MATLAB, [which you can use instead if you prefer](https://pyco2sys.readthedocs.io/en/latest/co2sys/).
 It is also possible to provide Pandas Series and Xarray DataArrays using the wrapper functions provided.
 For this and a more detailed explanation of all the inputs and outputs, see the [Pythonic API documentation](https://pyco2sys.readthedocs.io/en/latest/co2sys/#using-the-pythonic-api).